cyscale/docs.cyscale.com/docs/security/asset-score.md

  - <b>Medium</b> - the asset score is lowered by 25%
  - <b>High</b> - the asset score is lowered by 50%

-## How can I improve the asset score?
+## How can I improve my asset score?

 You can improve the asset score by following the remediation steps for the controls that the asset has failed.
 The asset score will be recalculated after the next assessment.